 Chicago Youth Poet Laureates

 23-year-old University of Chicago graduate Natalie Richardson is the Education & Outreach Fellow at Theaster Gates’ Rebuild Foundation.
 She brings poetry, literary arts and community programming to the South Side of Chicago where arts curriculum and extracurricular activities in schools have been decimated.
 She was a mentor for Aspen Institute Ideas Festival Youth Arts Seminar, has taught workshops in Chicago Public Schools, and while a senior in college, received a grant from the Davis Projects for Peace and the Dalai Llama Fellows to create and test an original idea for building peace.
 As a result, she co-founded a grassroots arts initiative project on Chicago’s south side to bring free arts programming to community spaces in underserved neighborhoods.
 Natalie is one of four inaugural students selected for Northwestern University’s joint MFA in Creative Writing/MA in English program, with faculty including Pulitzer Prize winner, and former National Poet Laureate, Natasha Trethewey, National Book Award finalist Reg Gibbons and PEN Hemingway Book Prize winner Chris Abani.
-In high school, Natalie won the prestigious Poetry Society of America’s national high school competition, was a Foyles Young Poet Award commended poet and was awarded the National Student Poet Award for the Midwest, the highest award for American high school writers, by Scholastic and The President’s Committee on the Arts & The Humanities for which she traveled to the White House to meet the Obamas.
+In high school, Natalie won the prestigious Poetry Society of America’s national high school competition, was commended in the Foyle Young Poets of the Year Award and was awarded the National Student Poet Award for the Midwest, the highest award for American high school writers, by Scholastic and The President’s Committee on the Arts & The Humanities for which she traveled to the White House to meet the Obamas.
 Her work has been published in Poetry magazine and in Arts & Letters, and she recently was selected as a 2018 Luminarts Fellow in Creative Writing.
-Natalie is also a former Foyle Young Poet.

 Former Youth Poet Laureate of Chicago, 19-year-old Patricia Frazier was recently named second-ever National Youth Poet Laureate, where one of her projects will be to team with Free Write Arts & Literacy to do writing workshops in juvenile detention centers.
 Patricia lived in an infamous housing project on the South Side of Chicago when she was a young girl and often writes about Chicago’s inequalities.
 She has been featured on PBS television, ABC news and National Public Radio, and in theChicago Tribune, Chicago Magazine and Vogue.
 Her poem “I am Windy City” is to be featured in Northwestern University Press’s forthcoming Book The End of Chiraq.
 Her first collection—Graphite— comes out in September with Haymarket Books.